Dealer Forms in FloridaPage Overview

 Each year, you'll need to renew your license using the Renewal Application (Form HSMV 86720).

 All dealers are required to keep records of sales and important details about each vehicle.
-While these forms are not mandatory, they are suggested by the Division of Motor Vehicles to help you keep track of certain information.
+While these forms are not mandatory, they are suggested by the Department of Highway Safety and Motor Vehicles to help you keep track of certain information.
 If you choose not to use these forms, you will still need to record the same type of information:

 - Temporary Tag Record (Form HSMV 84016).